Video conferencing allows you to participate in off campus events such as forums, lectures, interviews, meetings and discussions.

 UCSC has several rooms equipped for videoconferencing.
 Each room is equipped with the data projector, codec, camera, microphones and speakers and/or a speakerphone.
 All of these facilities are designed to be self-service.
 If assistance is needed to test, set up and/or originate a video conference, there will be a labor charge based on the amount of time needed for support.

-The rooms at UCSC support H.323 videoconferencing, but not necessarily Skype.
-If it is necessary to use Skype for a conference, please confirm that the rom you are using has that capability.
+The rooms at UCSC support H.323 video conferencing, but not necessarily Skype.
+If it is necessary to use Skype for a conference, please confirm that the room you are using has that capability.

 McHenry 1336, seating up to 20 people, is equipped with a Lifesize videoconference device that allows up to 4 simultaneous connections.
 There is a separate VideoCart set up that allows for Skype, Zoom, Google Hangout, Go To Meeting and other applications.
 Be sure to include the type of connection you want when you make the reservation.

 McHenry 1343 and McHenry 1345 both contain desktop videoconference PCs with webcams.
 The size is ideal for 1 or 2 people.
-They also contain speakerphones allowing users to participate in web conferences such as Ready Talk.
+They also contain speakerphones allowing users to participate in web conferences such as Zoom.